ViniciusCastellani/Dio_courses_downloader/README.md

 ## Features

-- Automates the process of downloading relevant images from specified courses.
+- Automates the process of downloading relevant videos from specified courses.
-- Supports interaction with the Firefox browser for image retrieval.
+- Supports interaction with the Firefox browser for video retrieval.
-- Organizes downloaded images into structured folders based on course and institution.
+- Organizes downloaded videos into structured folders based on course and institution.

 ## Requirements